Pros and Cons of Retirement & Pension Plans

 Error

-Sorry!
+Sorry !
 No records Found

 .
 Please use this ID for all future communications regarding this concern.

-Whenever the investor receives the annuity after retirement, it becomes taxable as of that date.
+• Taxation on Annuity: Whenever the investor receives the annuity after retirement, it becomes taxable as of that date.

-Many policies and plans are subject to market fluctuations and have higher risks.
+• High Risks for High Returns: Many policies and plans are subject to market fluctuations and have higher risks.
 To receive higher returns on the amount, people mostly opt for high-risk options whose continuity and steadiness cannot be predicted.

 Top Investment Options in India

 • Atal Pension Yojana (APY): It is one of the most effective saving schemes initiated by the government, which is specially designed for the welfare of the weaker section.
 The premiums for this scheme are low, and the benefits are high.
-Atal Pension Yojana is a robust retirement plan that benefits the weaker section of the society by providing them with regular income.
-This yojana also benefits those working in the unorganized sector.
+Atal Pension Yojana is a robust retirement plan that benefits the weaker section of society by providing them with regular income.
+This yojana also benefits those working in the unorganised sector.

-• Employee Provident Fund (EPF): This savings plan was introduced by the Employee Provident Fund Organization (EPFO) and is initiated by the government.
+• Employee Provident Fund (EPF): This savings plan was introduced by the Employee Provident Fund Organisation (EPFO) and is initiated by the government.
 The salaried professional must make an equal financial contribution towards the PF account.
-This saving cum retirement option helps individuals to plan for retirement well in advance.
+This savings cum retirement option helps individuals to plan for retirement well in advance.
 Under this saving scheme, both the employee and the employer make an equal contribution to the account.

 • National Pension Scheme (NPS): This pension scheme aims at providing security and stability during old age.
-It was introduced and is managed by the government of India.
+It was introduced and is managed by the Government of India.
 The money invested is further put in equity and debt funds to generate returns on the investment.
 The maturity proceeds of this retirement savings plan are not tax-free.

-• Pension funds: It is a type of pension scheme that remains in effect for a long period.
+• Pension Funds: It is a type of pension scheme that remains in effect for a long period.
 This scheme offers much better returns upon maturity.

 Also Read - Deferred Pension